fletchel/DL2-CALM/blogpost.md

 We began by finetuning the model on the summarization dataset for 3 epochs.
 Finetuning brought our model from a ROUGE-LSUM of **26.73** to **29.67**.

+## Calibration
+For the calibration, we ran the calibration as described in the paper on the following confidence measures:
+- Classifier
+- Softmax
+- Transformer (512 dim)
+- Top-k propagation (our extension measure with K=2000)

+For each of these, we perform a full search across a range of delta values from 0.1 to 1 in steps of 0.1.
+We also used candidate confidence thresholds of 1 to 0.05 in steps of 0.05.

 ## Top-k propagation

 ## Classifier training